NPSO: Errant target practice bullet narrowly misses elderly man inside his home

 NPSO deputies say the investigation began around 4:40 p.m.
 Sunday, after the 911 Center got a call from an elderly man in the 500 block of Riverview Drive in Natchez reporting that the incident, and that someone was firing a weapon across Cane River.

-Johnson, who was shooting at cans on the other side of the Cane River with his Walther PPS 9mm semi-automatic handgun, allegedly missed the itN, when a bullet pierced the window of a home across the river.
+Johnson, who was shooting at cans on the other side of the Cane River with his Walther PPS 9mm semi-automatic handgun, allegedly missed the can and a bullet pierced the window of a home across the river.

 The errant bullet narrowly missed the elderly man who lives in the home, who with the help of his walker, was looking out the window and trying to figure out where the gunfire was coming from.